gnolang/gno/docs/concepts/namespaces.md

 # Namespaces

-Namespaces provide users with the exclusive capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.
+Namespaces provide users with the exclusive ability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.

 :::warning Not enabled

-This feature isn't enabled by default on the portal loop chain and is currently available only on test4.gno.land.
+This feature is currently only enabled on the [Test4 testnet](./testnets.md#test4).
+Other networks, such as Portal Loop, do not have this feature enabled.

 :::